chamley/UFC/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Hi.
-This is my personal project where I hope to aggregate all available data in the world about mma.
+This is my personal project where I hope to aggregate all available data in the world about mma in the UFC league.

 <h3>Stack</h3>